vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 vcd role clone <built role e.g. "vApp Author"> 'New Role' vcd role add-right 'New Role' 'Catalog: View Published Catalogs'

-# Assign this new role to the user in question via vCD UI or
+# Assign this new role to the user in question via VCD UI or
 # create a new user in the organization with the new role
 vcd user create <new user name> <password> 'New Role' --enabled
 ```